JellyfishKnight/NotesOfDataStructure/README.md

 >**Those data structures has been written to be compiled as static libraries which are provided to the main.cpp to use.**
+>
+> **And because I can't really understand the theory of Red-Black tree, I give up the thought to develop the dirctionary, and start to learn the althorigm of string.**